himanshilalwani/ait-expense-tracker/README.md

 ## Overview

 Having to track your expenses on a regular basis is indeed a very boring task.
-However, the mundanity associated with it cannot overpower its siignificance.
+However, the mundanity associated with it cannot overpower its significance.

 Money Tracker is a web app that helps you stay involved with your finances.
 It lets you create different budgets, log expenses in different categories, get a monthly spending report, amongst other useful features.